 ACA provides an outstanding educational offering unprecedented in the public arena, "in the tradition of the finest private schools" but free of tuition.
-ACA is a state-funded public school, but the state funding formula does not provide sufficient dollars to offer our program to our students.
-Consequently, we must regularly seek outside charitable funding from individuals, foundations, and support to develop and maintain the high level of our program as well as capital improvement projects.
+ACA is a state-funded public school, but the state funding formula does not provide sufficient dollars to offer this program to ACA students.
+Consequently, ACA must regularly seek outside charitable funding from individuals, foundations, and support to develop and maintain the high level program as well as capital improvement projects.

-Charitable support is thus encouraged from our parent community and volunteerism is strongly encouraged.
-ACA humbly asks for each parent's time, talent, or treasure.
-We ask each family to consider making all of the following a part of their tenure at ACA: 1) volunteering regularly to assist in the office and/or on campus 2) supporting ACA's material structure through donation of a unique talent or service, and 3) providing financial assistance to ACA via participation in our annual giving campaigns-the Community Investment Campaign and Arizona Public School Tax Credit Drive.
-ACA is a non-profit, 501(c)3 corporation; as such, your gifts to ACA are tax deductible.
+Charitable support is thus encouraged from our parent/guardian community and volunteerism is strongly encouraged.
+ACA humbly asks for each parent/guardian's time, talent, or treasure.
+ACA asks each family to consider making all of the following a part of their tenure at ACA:

+- 1. Volunteering regularly to assist in the school office and/or on campus - 2.
+Supporting ACA's material structure through donation of a unique talent or service, and - 3.
+Providing financial assistance to ACA via participation in our annual giving campaigns-the Community Investment Campaign and Arizona Public School Tax Credit Drive.
+ACA is a non-profit, 501(c)3 corporation; as such, all gifts to ACA are tax deductible.

-Since only 80% of ACA's budget income actually comes from the state, your donations are absolutely vital to the health of the school.
-These donations directly address the reality (the bottom line) that ACA is not just a public school, but an institution that relies on our partnership with our families to help provide our students with a unique and worthwhile education.
+Since only 80% of ACA's budget income actually comes from the state, all donations are absolutely vital to the health of the school.
+These donations directly address the reality (the bottom line) that ACA is not just a public school, but an institution that relies on the partnership with our families to help provide our students with a unique and worthwhile education.